System Design Space

 Key technical ideas

-AoT and Ivy show how part of runtime cost can be shifted into build-time without sacrificing product capabilities.
+AoT and Ivy show how part of runtime cost can move into a controlled build workflow without sacrificing product capability.

 Migrations as platform capability